 The Company operates in and/or has ownership interests in California and Oregon, pursuant to state and local law and regulations.
-Harborside-branded retail dispensaries in California are located in Oakland, San Jose, and San Leandro.
-In addition, the Company operates a dispensary in Desert Hot Springs under an MSA.
+Harborside-branded retail dispensaries in California are located in Oakland, San Jose, San Leandro and Desert Hot Springs.
 Harborside also owns and operates the Terpene Station Dispensary under the Terpene Station brand, in Eugene, Oregon.
 Harborside's retail dispensaries serve both adult-use and medical cannabis customers.
 The Company also holds a 21% ownership interest in FGW, a company that has the conditional use approval necessary to operate a retail cannabis dispensary and related businesses in the Haight Ashbury area of San Francisco.
 Under the terms of the FGW Agreement, the Company can convert its convertible note with FGW in order to increase its ownership in FGW to 50.1%.
 In addition, subject to certain regulatory approvals from the Director of the Office of Cannabis in San Francisco and the negotiation of a definitive agreement, the Company may purchase additional equity of FGW, such that the Company's ultimate ownership interest in FGW increases to 80%.
-Taken together, Harborside's retail dispensaries have over 15 years of operating history, with more than \$400.0 million of historical sales (including gross revenue of approximately \$16.2 million in Q2 2021), and in excess of 280,000 patients and customers served.
+Taken together, Harborside's retail dispensaries have over 15 years of operating history, with more than \$400.0 million of historical sales (including gross revenue of approximately \$17.8 million in Q3 2021), and in excess of 300,000 patients and customers served.